limesarelife/SIADS_699_CAPSTONE/README.md

 **Note:** There will be various permissions settings that will need to be applied to the various roles within your platforms application and IAMUser Role, these can easily be changed in the AWS console.
 Examples would be  AmazonEC2FullAccess, AWSElasticeBeanstalkFullAccess,and PowerUserAccess.

+**Make sure that you are in DEV_699.**  Next run:

+    eb init

-**Make sure that you are in DEV_699.**  Next run, eb init, this will initialize Elastic Beanstalk which will generate questions below:
+This will initialize Elastic Beanstalk which will generate questions below:

 1. Application Name (select default)
 2. It appears that you are using Python (select Y)